Search for Periodic Variability in $\gamma$-ray Blazars Using \textit{Fermi}-LAT: Correction and the Calibration of the Test Statistics

 We simulate 100,000 sinusoidal LCs for each period-noise combination.
 Both pink and red noise LCs are produced by applying the Python package \texttt{colorednoise}\footnote{\url{https://github.com/felixpatzelt/colorednoise}}, which is based on \citet{timmer_koenig_1995}.
 The noisy LCs from broken power-law models are generated by the Python package of \citet{connolly_code}, which is derived from \citet{emma_lc}.

-The results from the different methods depend strongly on the noise pattern.
 The worst results are obtained for white noise and the broken power-law model, with average detection rates of 5\%-20\%.
-The method that is the most sensitive to noise is DCF, having the lowest detection rate for all noise patterns.
+The method that is the most sensitive to noise is LSP, having the lowest detection rate for all noise patterns.
 The methods are most robust for fluxes that are contaminated with red noise.
-In particular, the methods that perform the best are CWT, GLSP and REDFIT, with detection rates of $\approx$25\%-65\% (see Figure \ref{fig:methods_exp2}).
+In particular, the methods that perform the best are CWT and GLSP, with detection rates of $\approx$25\%-65\% (see Figure \ref{fig:methods_exp2}).
 Any bias in detecting a specific period is not observed.
 However, there is a tendency for detection to be more sensitive to noise when the periods are on the higher end of our range, i.e.,~[3.5-4.5] yr.
-This is actually expected since fewer cycles would be included in the data.
+This is expected since fewer cycles would be included in the data.
 The exception is pink noise, which results in roughly constant detection rates for all the periods for each method (detection rates $\approx$12\%-17\%).
-Finally, the PDM simulations show the harmonic effects that were observed in P20.
+Finally, the PDM simulations show the harmonic effects observed in P20.
 Harmonic effects are only observed when the sinusoidal LCs are contaminated by red noise (see Figure~\ref{fig:methods_exp2}).